 Balancing healthy eating habits while on the road can be tricky.
 From a scarcity of fresh fruit and vegetables to eating at unaccustomed hours, the food you consume while traveling can sometimes make you feel worse than before you set off.
 Enter Yasmin Khan, a cook, traveler, yogi, award-winning writer, and author of the best-selling cookbook The Saffron Tales: Recipes from the Persian Kitchen.
 Here she shares her top tips for hungry travelers.

 Air travel can wreak havoc on your digestive system.
 If you eat lightly before flying, your body won’t be overloaded before take-off.
-I avoid eating meat and dairy the day before I travel and instead opt for vegetable soups or lightly spiced dahls with rice.
+If you can, avoid eating meat and dairy the day before travel and instead opt for vegetable soups or lightly spiced dahls with rice.

 Flying can be very dehydrating, which in turn can make you feel tired and sluggish.
 To stay hydrated, bring a large water bottle with you—you can empty it when going through security.
-Take advantage of water stations in the airports and ask flight attendants to refill it on board.
+Take advantage of water stations in the airports and ask flight attendants to refill it for you on board.

 Having a grounding meal when you arrive is one the best ways to beat jet lag.
-So eat some root vegetables, such as potatoes, carrots, and beets, and complex carbohydrates, such as rice or pasta, which will have a calming effect on your nervous system and help you sleep better after a long day of air travel.
+Eat some root vegetables—such as potatoes, carrots, and beets—and complex carbohydrates, such as rice or pasta, which will have a calming effect on your nervous system and help you sleep better after a long day of air travel.

-Travel with a selection of protein and nutrient-dense foods such as nuts and energy bars, and stop at a grocery store when you arrive to stock up on firm fresh fruits that won’t get crushed in your bag such as apples or small, easy-to-peel citrus.
-Carry these with you so you aren’t tempted to reach for junk food when you are hungry.
+Travel with a selection of protein and nutrient-dense foods such as nuts and energy bars, and stop at a grocery store when you arrive at your destination to stock up on firm fresh fruits that won’t get crushed in your bag such as apples or small, easy-to-peel citrus.
+Carry these with you on the road so you aren’t tempted to reach for junk food when you are hungry.